* This is the Professional Version. *

 Dendritic cells are dedicated antigen-presenting cells present in barrier tissues (eg, skin, lymph nodes).
 They play a central role in initiation of tumor-specific immune response.
 These cells take up tumor-associated proteins, process them, and present TAAs to T cells to stimulate the CTL response against tumor.
-The presence of dendritic cells in tumor tissues correlates with improved prognosis.
+Several classes of dendritic cells can mediate tumor promotion or suppression.

 Lymphokines produced by immune cells stimulate growth or induce activities of other immune cells.
 Such lymphokines include IL-2, also known as T-cell growth factor, and the interferons.
 IL-12 is produced by dendritic cells and specifically induces CTLs, thereby enhancing antitumor immune responses.